inclusive-design/adaptive-palette/docs/TelegraphicMessageTranslation.md

 Rules:
 - Write in the first person, as the user speaking aloud to another person.
 - Preserve the meaning of every content word.
 - Do not invent facts, names, times, places, or feelings the user did not give.
+What you know about the user counts as given: use it to fill in names and details.
 - When the message is ambiguous, vary the readings: different tense, different politeness, or a different sentence type (statement, question, request).
 - Keep each sentence short and natural to say out loud.